alan707/canopen-training/README.md

     $ ./canopencomm 2 reset node -s "/home/$USER/canopensocket"

 In *canopend terminal* you see, that both devices finished.
 You will need to manually start up `Node 32` and `Node 2`

+### Excercise 3

+We will build on top of the existing CAN bus.